ZabutonNage/CloudStorageProxy/README.md

 This program enables you to store encrypted files with your cloud storage service that otherwise does not offer encryption.
 In a sense it turns your unencrypted cloud storage service into an **end-to-end encrypted** service.

-It does so by encrypting local files from a specified directory on your desktop computer and sending them to your directory that is being synchronized with your cloud storage service.
+It does so by encrypting local files from a specified directory on your desktop computer and sending them to your (also local) directory that is being synchronized with your cloud storage service.

-Likewise, it picks the files from your cloud storage directory, decrypts them, and writes them back to their original location.
+Likewise, it picks the files from that cloud storage directory, decrypts them, and writes them back to their original location.

 Cloud Storage Proxy itself **does not connect** to the internet.
 Everything is happening **locally** on your desktop computer.
 Your cloud storage service only gets to work with **encrypted data**.

+Cloud Storage Proxy uses _symmetric encryption_.
+This means it uses the same key for encrypting and decrypting.

 ## Motivation